 “… in the near future, 90% of jobs — in careers such as engineering, accountancy, nursing, medicine, art, architecture, and many more — will require some degree of digital skills.”— Andrus Ansip, European Commission Vice President for Digital Single Market, ‘Digital skills, jobs and the need to get more Europeans online’

-Digital skills boost productivity.
-Research in Singapore shows that workers could save at least 17% of the time wasted dealing with computer-related problems by following structured training and certification with ICDL.
+Digital skills are proven to boost productivity.
+Workers lose approximately 2.5 hours of the working week dealing with ICT problems.
+Research in Singapore shows that workers could save at least 17% of this lost time by following structured training and certification with ICDL.

 With better understanding of how to use software and online tools comes increased confidence.
 People who have achieved an ICDL certification report that they are more autonomous because they don’t need to seek help to resolve simple issues.
 This makes them more effective employees.